-

 Note that determiners don’t have a plural form.
 We say:

-- I want to talk to other doctors.
-(NOT
+- I want to talk to others doctors.

 Another vs others (pronouns)